APNG (cable system)

 The APNG cable played a critical role in boosting regional connectivity and economic development between Australia and Papua New Guinea.
 It enabled more reliable international communications, supporting everything from business operations to government and social development initiatives.
-According to the Submarine Cable Map by TeleGeography, the APNG-2 cable—APNG’s successor—continues this legacy today, providing robust internet and voice connections that are essential for Papua New Guinea’s modern growth and integration with global digital networks.
+According to the Submarine Cable Map by TeleGeography, the APNG-2 cable—APNG’s successor—continues this today, providing internet and voice connections that are essential for Papua New Guinea’s modern growth and integration with global digital networks.